How Much Does a Small Business Website Cost in the UK? (2026 Guide)

 - Freelancers quoting £500

-So what should you actually expect to pay for a website that works?
+So what should you actually expect to pay for a website that works - fast, mobile-friendly, mobile-friendly, and built to bring in enquiries?

 Quick answer: typical UK small business website costs

-For a professional, custom-built small business website in the UK, expect to pay:
+For a professional, custom-built UK small business website in 2026:

-These are realistic prices for working with an experienced UK developer or small agency in 2026.
+These are realistic prices for working with an experienced UK developer or small agency this year.

 1. Design complexity